aonzakung012/feel-the-cupra-hackupc-2025/README.md

 ## Key Features

 - **Interactive user-friendly digital twin** to showcase all car features.

-- **Voice interactive AI assistant** that acts in place of the user manual to answer any customer question about the car.
+- **Voice interactive AI assistant**: it knows all about the user manual and answer the questions the customer has about the car using:
   - Gemini 2.0 Flash
-  - Embeddings
+  - Embeddings (RAG strategy)
   - Voice processing
+  - Pipeline: Record user audio -> precess audio and answer based on the manual -> output the response audio and transcript to text

 - **Mind controlled physically accurate driving simulation** to showcase the acceleration and brakes of the car.